 That’s the bad news…

 The good news is this: you are not crazy… you’re just going insane.

-You are going insane because waking up multiple times a night for days, weeks, or even (God Help Us All) years is not good for you.
+You are going insane because frequent night wakings for days, weeks, or even (God Help Us All) years is not good for you.
 Here are some reasons why you feel angry and insane and how you can start to reverse this cycle and go back to being you.

 You are angry because your brain is flagging